 - Make a spray repellent by adding fresh mint leaves and a few citrus peels in a small pan covered with water.
 Bring to a boil.
 Allow the mixture to sit overnight, and then strain out the solids.
 Add 1/4 cup rubbing alcohol and add to a spray bottle.
 Then spray on your body before going outdoors (be careful of clothing to avoid staining).

 - Use the oil of fresh mint to repel biting insects.
 If there’s no time to create a spray, just crush a few leaves and rub the oils on your skin.
 Note: Garden mint is not safe for pets.

 - In places where ants are a problem, crush some mint leaves in your hand to release the oils, then scatter them around where you see ants in your home.

-2½ cups milk (dairy or non-dairy, such as coconut milk, almond milk, or oat milk)
+- 2½ cups milk (dairy or non-dairy, such as coconut milk, almond milk, or oat milk)